Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

 [English](https://github.com/Samuel-de-Oliveira/Samuel-de-Oliveira) - [Português](https://github.com/Samuel-de-Oliveira/Samuel-de-Oliveira/blob/main/LEIA-ME.md)

-Hello, I'm 17 years old, I'm a fanatic per tecnology things because this I start learned programing and others things in Youtube and other sites.
-I created this GitHub account to learn things like: C++, Python, Lua, Markdown and others, to share some repository and private others.
+Hello, I'm 17 years old, I'm a fanatic per tecnologycal things, because this I started to learn programming and others things in Youtube and other sites.
+I've created this GitHub account to learn things like: C & C++, Makefile, Python, Lua, Markdown.

 I love rubik's cube or board games like chess, checkers and others, by the way, I create things about this, like the [CanUseTimer](https://github.com/Samuel-de-Oliveira/CanUseTimer)